Financial support for higher education students

 Students, or prospective students, whose study would extend beyond their Ukraine scheme visa can also apply for a student visa so they can stay in the UK until the end of their course.
 People considering this should consult their university’s international student advisers or a qualified immigration lawyer.

-Usually, someone applying for leave to remain as a student may mean such persons become liable to pay international tuition fees and lose access to student support.
-In England, however, the Government has confirmed students who start a course, and who are granted some kind of further leave to remain when their Ukraine scheme leave expires (such as a student visa), will retain their eligibility for home fee status and student support for the duration of their course.
+Usually, someone applying for leave to remain as a student might become liable to pay international tuition fees and lose access to student support.
+In England, however, the government has confirmed that students who start a course, and who are granted some kind of further leave to remain when their Ukraine scheme leave expires (such as a student visa), will retain their eligibility for home fee status and student support for the duration of their course.

 Ukrainian students studying at Ukrainian institutions remotely from the UK are not eligible for student finance.
 This reflects the rule that most British students similarly cannot access maintenance support when studying by distance learning in the UK.
 Like their peers at UK universities, Ukrainians studying remotely cannot claim Universal Credit unless they are studying part time or meet the exemption criteria.